Eswaraprasadp/Duet/README.md

 # Duet
 An animation game with 2D infinite vertical background scrolling.
-* Worked on continuous generation of objects using canvas element scripted using JavaScript.
+* Continuous generation of objects using canvas element scripted using JavaScript.
-* Implemented custom animations using JavaScript.
+* Custom animations using JavaScript.